-- Providing optimal patient care. - Corroborating a patient's clinical history with procedure and ensuring information is documented and available for use by a licensed independent practitioner. - Preparing patients for procedures. - Assuming responsibility for patient needs during procedures. - Applying principles of ALARA to minimize exposure to patient, self and others. - Evaluating images for technical quality and ensuring proper identification is recorded. - Identifying and responding to emergency situations. - Providing education. - Performing ongoing quality assurance activities. - Applying the principles of patient safety during all aspects of patient care.
+- Providing optimal patient care. - Corroborating a patient's clinical history with procedure and ensuring information is documented and available for use by a licensed practitioner. - Assuming responsibility for patient needs during procedures. - Preparing patients for procedures. - Applying principles of ALARA to minimize exposure to patient, self and others. - Evaluating images for technical quality and ensuring proper identification is recorded. - Identifying and responding to emergency situations. - Providing education. - Performing ongoing quality assurance activities. - Applying the principles of patient safety during all aspects of patient care.